Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 }
 ```

+The `transform` option tells Jest to transform _.js_ and _.jsx_ files with the [Babel](https://babeljs.io/) compiler.
+The `transformIgnorePatterns` option is for ignoring certain directories in the <i>node_modules</i> directory while transforming files.
+This Jest configuration is almost identical to the one proposed in the Expo's [documentation](https://docs.expo.io/guides/testing-with-jest/).

 To use the eslint-plugin-jest plugin in ESLint, we need to include it in the plugins and extensions array in the _.eslintrc_ file:

 ```javascript